mongodb/leafygreen-ui/.changeset/new-dots-fix.md

 '@leafygreen-ui/combobox': patch
 ---

-Fixes a bug where the combobox textinput content would overflow the container
+Fixes a bug where the combobox Text Input content would overflow the container